31 unique ideas to keep your meeting icebreakers fresh!

 Icebreaker games

 We are fans of getting stuck in with creative games at Metro Retro HQ, so here’s a couple that get the group communicating in no time.
-If you’re a remote team, you can use a Metro Retro board to run these:
+If you’re a remote team, Metro Retro is the perfect tool to run ice breakers like these:

 1. Word play – each person in turn tells a short summary of their week.
 The catch is that they have to use three words supplied by the person next to them.
 The other person can choose any words they like!